 Children under 18 and disabled people (plus one family member / helper) don’t have to pay to visit the Colosseum.
 However, everyone still needs a reserved entry ticket and the €2.00 reservation fee still applies.

 If you buy a city pass like a Roma Pass or Omnia card, your basic ticket will be free.
 You must present your city pass or you won’t be allowed in.

 6. It’s worth paying for a guided tour.

-Colosseum Arena tours
+Touring the Colosseum Arena

 Originally, the Colosseum’s arena was a wooden floor on which the gladiator games and mock battles took place.
 On some rare occasions, the spectators could watch gladiators fighting wild beasts.

-The arena is closed to the public, although you can visit on a guided tour.
+The arena is closed to the public, unless you visit on a guided tour.
 Imagine entering the great arena through the Gladiator’s Gate, as the combatants once did.
 Once inside, you’ll head straight to the reconstructed arena floor, where you’ll get a 360-degree view of history’s greatest sports stadium and look down into the dungeons where the gladiators prepared themselves beforehand and where wild animals were kept.

 Colosseum underground tours

 Here’s another area that you can only visit with the help of a tour guide.